syedhassaanahmed/cosmos_doc_manager/README.md

 **This project is currently a work-in-progress!!!**

-# Note
+# Disclaimer
 The software in this repository is provided AS IS, with no guarantees of any kind.
+This project is an independent effort and is not associated with `Microsoft`.

 # Prerequisites
 - You must have `Python` installed in order to use this project. `Python 3` is recommended.